What is osteosarcoma?

 Based on how they look under the microscope, osteosarcomas can be classified as high grade, intermediate grade, or low grade.
 The grade of the tumor tells doctors how likely it is that the cancer will grow and spread to other parts of the body.

 High-grade osteosarcomas: These are the fastest growing types of osteosarcoma.
 When seen under a microscope, they do not look like normal bone and have many cells in the process of dividing into new cells.
 Most osteosarcomas that occur in children and teens are high grade.
-There are several types of high-grade osteosarcomas.
+There are many types of high-grade osteosarcomas (although the first 3 are the most common).

 - Small cell